radiorabe/raar-ui/README.md

 ## Development

-Run `npm install` to install all the dependencies.
+Run `npm install -g @angular/cli` and `npm install` to install all the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The backend API must be running on `http://localhost:3000/`.
 See https://github.com/radiorabe/raar for corresponding instructions.
 Otherwise, switch to `proxy-prod.conf.json` in `angular.json` to use the production backend (`archiv.rabe.ch`).
 Avoid modifying actions in this case!